-Press ||/> on the remote control to freeze the image.
+Press ∥/▶ on the remote control to freeze the image.
 The word 'FREEZE' will display in the upper left corner of the screen.
-To release the function, press any key on the projector or remote control.
+To release the function, press any key (except the Page Up/Down key) on the projector or remote control.